jota0222/MultiFormatterVSCode/README.md

 * Vue
 * Ruby

-It's probably easy to add more of them to the list as this depends on other fomatters and it's not a formatter by itself, so feel free to add by yourself any language you want in the `package.json` under `activationEvents` and also in the file `src\supported-languages.ts`, test it and create a pull request to this repo 🧐👍.
+It's probably easy to add more of them to the list as this depends on other formatters and it's not a formatter by itself, so feel free to add by yourself any language you want in the `package.json` under `activationEvents` and also in the file `src\supported-languages.ts`, test it and create a pull request to this repo 🧐👍.

 # License